Enter your ZIP code below to find information on your local Chapter.

 With the help of the CCFA, I have thrived through the most difficult period of my life.
 At age ten, I began to experience symptoms of extreme nausea, fatigue, and lost 20 pounds in a matter of weeks.
 The answer, Crohn’s Disease, came about 6 months later following a battery of tests and hospital visits.
 One of my first adventures following the diagnosis was CCFA’s Camp Oasis.
 From my first day at camp, I realized it was a place to spend time without worry, and an opportunity to make meaningful, lasting friendships with people I would have never met otherwise.
 Summer 2012 was my 7th summer at Camp Oasis.
 I was a Leader-in-Training along with many of my friends and am now hoping to continue this amazing experience as a counselor.
 My goal is to be able to give back to others what Camp Oasis and the CCFA have given me.
 I also captain Team Tiffany for the Take Steps Walk in order to encourage others to fight for a cure.

-During my time with the CCFA, I have become an advocate for adults and children living with Crohn’s and UC, serving as the 2007 Youth Ambassador, the 2013 Honored Hero, and now as a member of the College Council.
+During my time with the CCFA, I have become an advocate for adults and children living with Crohn’s and UC, serving as the 2007 Youth Ambassador, the 2013 Honored Hero, and now as a member of the National Council of College Leaders.
 Having an outlet to help deal with a potentially debilitating disease while serving others is a tremendous honor.
 The CCFA has been there for me since my diagnosis, helping me along the path of turning a challenge into an opportunity.

 I love sharing my story and speaking with others so please reach out if you have any questions or just want to talk!